 All items I’m making during this series is for my daughter’s room in our not-so-rustic cabin in the woods.

 I decided to make curtains with this beautiful pink ticking fabric from Online Fabric Store.

-I remembered my sewing machine but I forgot my camera!
+It’s a bit challenging as our cabin is a couple of hours away and of course I remembered my sewing machine but forgot my camera!

 So please excuse the bad iPhone photos, my bad.